sahilchaddha/NodeSentry/README.md

 ### What does the script do?

 1. Extracts all IP addresses assigned to the machine.
-2. Maps each IP to its network interface.
+2. Collects all network interface IPs.
 3. Builds a JSON payload including:
    - Device name
-   - Local IP
+   - Local IPs (as an array)
    - Hostname
    - Custom tags (e.g., location)
-   - `mac_addresses`: a mapping of interface names to IP addresses
 4. Sends the payload to the NodeSentry server using a POST request.

 ### Example usage